Azure/azure-functions-durable-js/CONTRIBUTING.md

   </ItemGroup>
 ```

 - Finally, open a terminal and run `func extensions install`.
-This will the dependencies listed in your `extensions.csproj` file.
+This will install the dependencies listed in your `extensions.csproj` file.

 Now you are ready to start debugging Durable Functions end-to-end.
 Follow the instructions below: